-• • The keys to optimizing business processes include the following actions
+• • The keys to optimising business processes include the following actions

-Create a formal process operations center of excellence.
-Employ a proven Use end-to-end process Establish individual process framework templates to accelerate ownership to promote to accelerate the and optimize process employee accountability process structure. documentation. and empowerment.
+Create a formal process operations centre of excellence.

+Employ a proven process framework to accelerate the process structure.

+Use end-to-end process templates to accelerate and optimise process documentation.

+Establish individual ownership to promote employee accountability and empowerment.

 Implement automated workflow to capture activity performance data so latencies can be corrected.

 Scale process knowledge by accelerating process structure and documentation, and identify deviations.

-Leverage a full range of resources and a flexible labor model - including interims, external consultants and delivery centers - to accelerate documentation customized to the business.
+Leverage a full range of resources and a flexible labour model - including interims, external consultants and delivery centres - to accelerate documentation customised to the business.

 Create the flywheel effect.
 Train on process improvement methodologies and technology.
 Leverage methodologies such as Lean, Six Sigma, Agile and Design Thinking.

+protiviti.com Point of View

-Organizations looking to memorialize, standardize and streamline/automate processes also must consider the governance around such an enterprisewide program and the tactics required to gain momentum and realize the benefits.
+Organisations looking to memorialise, standardise and streamline/automate processes also must consider the governance around such an enterprisewide program and the tactics required to gain momentum and realise the benefits.

-Organizations should aim for end-to-end processes with embedded documentation and automation, best practices, and notations of all the different variations a process could have.
+Organisations should aim for end-to-end processes with embedded documentation and automation, best practices, and notations of all the different variations a process could have.

 Cloud-based systems, collaboration tools and workflow are keys to enabling an efficient workforce.
 Beyond that, businesses must get a better handle on the way things work.
 They need to leverage technology to create visibility and transparency in governance regarding how things operate.
-At that point, it is feasible to memorialize process changes or improvements on a continuous basis that support the overarching goals of the business.
+At that point, it is feasible to memorialise process changes or improvements on a continuous basis that support the overarching goals of the business.

-In addition, organizations must use different techniques to understand their processes and manage the business because today's mobile workforce brings unique challenges - people are not in the same room or even in the same building, there are distractions, and they operate from a disjointed knowledge base.
+In addition, organisations must use different techniques to understand their processes and manage the business because today's mobile workforce brings unique challenges - people are not in the same room or even in the same building, there are distractions, and they operate from a disjointed knowledge base.

-To help achieve this, organizations have an opportunity to enable "live" documentation of business processes - a tool at their fingertips that enables them to delegate the authority of owning a process to someone else, as well as to track it.
+To help achieve this, organisations have an opportunity to enable "live" documentation of business processes - a tool at their fingertips that enables them to delegate the authority of owning a process to someone else, as well as to track it.
 For each process, managers can require process owners to review the process, confirm status and make improvement recommendations.
 Critical to this is keeping process documentation current for the benefit of timely business decision execution.